Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/m3/task3.1/readme.md

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m3/task3.1/003.png)

  ## 4
-The Data Center network has it's assigned address 1.14.71.0/24 where .50 is a host part for Web Server 1 and .100 is a host part for Web Server 2 and .150 is a host part for DNS Server
+The Data Center network received assigned address 1.14.71.0/24 where .50 is a host part for Web Server 1 and .100 is a host part for Web Server 2 and .150 is a host part for DNS Server

 ![This is an image](https://github.com/Ihor-2022/DevOps_online_Kyiv_2022Q1Q2/blob/master/m3/task3.1/004.png)